Yahya42k/voting-app-docker-example-/README.md

    https://dev.azure.com/{yourorganization}
    # run the run.sh script.
    ./run.sh
+   # if you want to check if the container registery hold the build image go to azure cli and login
+   Connect-AzContainerRegistry -Name azurecicd12
    ```
-4. Create 3 pipelines for each of the 3 microservice (i.e worker, vote and result)
+3. Create 3 pipelines for each of the 3 microservice (i.e worker, vote and result)
    ![{B57836DF-41C1-45D6-8C62-1F6AEBBEE9E9}](https://github.com/user-attachments/assets/28cd17d7-a9db-4fd2-bf91-ed3299b7091a)
+4. You can go and check in the container registry to see what all images are there.